 When you review announcements of continuing medical education (CME) activities, you may notice an accreditation statement, which tells you that the education provider is accredited by the Accreditation Council for Continuing Medical Education (ACCME®) or by a state medical society to provide CME.
 What is the value and benefit of that statement for you?

-The statement tells you that the CME provider is part of a community of more than 2,000 accredited organizations across the country that offer more than 130,000 educational activities each year, addressing national, regional, and community-based health care improvement priorities.
+The statement tells you that the CME provider is part of a community of approximately 2,000 accredited organizations that offer more than 138,000 educational activities each year, addressing national, regional, and community-based health care improvement priorities.
 ACCME accreditation assures physicians and other health care professionals that CME is designed to be relevant, effective, and independent.
 The ACCME accredits organizations that offer CME primarily to national or international audiences and also recognizes state and territory medical societies as accreditors for organizations that offer CME primarily to learners from their state or contiguous states.
 All CME programs within the ACCME system are held to the same high standards.
 The accreditation statement means that the CME provider has met those standards.